ybw0014/Slimefun-Icons/README.md

 [English](README.md) | [中文](README.zh_CN.md)

+> [!IMPORTANT]
+> This repository is going to be archived soon in favor of the developing [Guizhan Resources](https://resources.guizhanss.com)

 This repository contains the icons/logos of Slimefun and its various addons.

 The content in this repository is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).